 When viewing DNA profiles, scientists first judge whether the overall quality of the data is appropriate for reliable interpretation.
 In a fresh, good-quality DNA sample, the scientist will observe large peaks, which are a similar height to each other.
-They may be able to confidently evaluate how many people have contributed to a mixed DNA profile from good-quality DNA profiles.
+While the minimum number of contributors to a mixture can be defined, with increasing complexity of the profile it becomes more difficult to be confident about the number of contributions, and any statistical evaluation should be done with this in mind.